 Likewise, if you just want a computer that you can play your DVD collection on when the power goes out, or for family movie night, these are great for that purpose as well.
 It is becoming more and more rare to find computers with built-in drives, so grabbing one for your DVD watching pleasure now is a good idea!

-Best Laptops with CD/DVD Drive: What to Consider
+Best Laptops with CD/DVD Drive: What to Consider in 2020

 Having a good CPU is important in any computer, and especially when doing tasks that require a ton of processing power.
 Moving large files from your computer to a disc and vice versa can be quite taxing, so having the power to do so in a timely manner will be a great help.